+DMF does not provide backup services for the primary disks, but instead provides a migration service for data.
 DMF moves only the data associated with files, not the file inodes or directories.
 Therefore, you must still perform regular backups to protect files that have not been migrated, as well as inodes and directory structures.
 You must store the backups on physical tape or in a filesystem that is not managed by DMF, such as on a RAID set that has been formatted for non-DMF use.